jupyter-server/enterprise_gateway/docs/source/troubleshooting.md

 ## Troubleshooting

-### I can't access elyra in my Docker container.
+### I can't access enterprise gateway in my Docker container.

-The elyra server listens on port 8888 by default.
+The enterprise gateway server listens on port 8888 by default.
 Make sure this internal port is exposed on an external port when starting the container.
 For example, if you run:

 ```
-docker run -it --rm -p 9000:8888 jupyter/minimal-kernel
+docker run -it --rm -p 9000:8888 jupyter/enterprise-gateway
 ```

-you can access your kernel gateway on the IP address of your Docker host an port 9000.
+you can access your enterprise gateway on the IP address of your Docker host at port 9000.